 - 3. Does the company observe a minimum of 21 business days for giving out of notices to the AGM where items to be resolved by shareholders are taken up? - a.
-Date of sending out notices:
+Date of sending out notices: (updated as of September 30, 2017)

-For the Annual Stockholders' Meeting held on May 31, 2016
+For the Annual Stockholders' Meeting held on April 25, 2017